gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 # Milestone 1

-## Story: Allow customization of binaries before and after linking
+## Story: Allow customization of binaries before and after linking (DONE)

 This story introduces a lifecycle task for each binary, to allow tasks to be wired into the task graph for a given binary.
 These tasks will be able to modify the object files or binary files before they are consumed.